The international artists shortlisted are: VALIE EXPORT, Gauri Gill & Rajesh Vangad, Lebohang Kganye and Hrair Sarkissian.

 About the Deutsche Börse Photography Foundation Prize

 Originally established by The Photographers' Gallery in 1996, this long-standing and influential annual prize identifies and rewards artists and their projects considered to have made the most significant contribution to photography over the previous 12 months.
-The Gallery has been in partnership with the Deutsche Borse Group since 2005.
+2024 marks the 20th anniversary of Deutsche Börse’s partnership with The Photographers’ Gallery.
 In 2016 the Prize was renamed the Deutsche Börse Photography Foundation Prize.
-Over its 27-year history, the Prize has become renowned as one of the most important awards for photographers, spotlighting outstanding, innovative and thought-provoking work.
+Now in its 28th year, the Prize has become renowned as one of the most important awards for photographers, spotlighting outstanding, innovative and thought-provoking work.